duysolo/LaraWebEd/README.md

 Welcome to LaraWebEd!
 ===================

-Hey!
-I'm a front-end developer and newbie in PHP and Laravel.
-I have just learn Laravel for a few month (just 5 ~ 6 months).
+####A starter CMS for Laravel
-I have write a CMS for this framework, something like WordPress lol.
-Support multi language.
+I have write a CMS for this framework, Support multi language.
+I'm writing some other feature: ecommerce, manage orders, checkout...
 I hope it can helps you more for start a new project.
 If you need more support, please feel free to contact me via:
 - Facebook: [https://www.facebook.com/duyphan.developer](https://www.facebook.com/duyphan.developer)